joysn/leetcode/README.md

 beautiful_array.py - For every i < j, there is no k with i < k < j such that A[k] * 2 = A[i] + A[j].

+max_consecutive_ones.py - Return the length of the longest (contiguous) subarray that contains only 1s.